Best Time to Have a Garage Door Installed

 Wood

-Wood garage doors have layers of wood panels specially treated to prevent warping.
-Even though wood has a naturally beautiful color alone, you can choose from paint colors, stains and wood finishes to customize your door.
+Wood garage doors have layers of wood panels specially treated to prevent warping and swell rot during temperature changes.
+Even though our wood options have a naturally beautiful color alone, you can choose from paint colors, stains and wood finishes to customize your door.

 Explore the qualities of the following wooden garage doors in our collection: